confused-Techie/TVSeriesRename/README.md

 ## Uses

 This is intended for use of helping speed up the life of those that manage a Jellyfin Server Library Manually.

+## Change Log

+* Able to support Episodes up to three digits.

+* Special Support for the Original Doctor Who, due to the unlikely hood of them having standard names.